 M&S’s new Christmas jumper has divided shoppers with what seems to be a strange spelling mistake.

-Adults and children alike love donning the best Christmas jumpers as the festive season arrives.
+Adults and children alike love donning the best Christmas jumpers and the best Christmas jumpers for kids as the festive season arrives.
 Whilst some prefer all things sequins and style, others embrace all the Christmas cheesiness they can when it comes to festive jumpers.

 When it comes to slogans, shoppers are often hard-pushed to find a Christmas jumper without one.